The 20 Best Kabuki Syndrome Doctors in Canada

 Toronto, ON, CA

-Rosanna Weksberg practices in Toronto, Canada.
+Rosanna Weksberg practices practicing medicine in Toronto, Canada.
 Ms. Weksberg is rated as an Advanced expert by MediFind in the treatment of Kabuki Syndrome.
-Her top areas of expertise are Hemihyperplasia, Macroglossia, Sotos Syndrome, and Beckwith-Wiedemann Syndrome.
+She is also highly rated in 34 other conditions, according to our data.
+Her clinical expertise encompasses Hemihyperplasia, Macroglossia, Sotos Syndrome, and Beckwith-Wiedemann Syndrome.

 Advanced in Kabuki Syndrome